Lorel/modalloy/readme.md

 # MODALLOY : Generate alloy model of a Rails app

-This program generate an Alloy model of a rails application using the specific Alloy DSL provided by Arby
+This program generate an Alloy model of a rails application using the specific Alloy DSL provided by αRby

 ### INSTALL DEPENDENCIES
 ```